michaelplazek/mlp/README.md

-## Plazek Properties Homepage
+## Homepage of Michael

-Under construction.
+Coming soon.